 Do our county-level results translate into important turnout effects at higher levels of aggregation?
-To address this question, we use the results of our IV model (without state-election controls) to predict for each election how Democratic vote share would have changed in each non-Southern county based on changes from the actual, observed level of turnout in the county.
-Note that the effect of a change in turnout in each county depends on the partisan composition of the county and the party of the incumbent president.
-Weighting each county by its number of voters, we then aggregate these predicted changes in vote share to determine the effect of uniform changes in turnout.
-These effects are aggregated at both the national level and the state level.
-The former reveals the estimated effect of turnout on national vote share (excluding the South), whereas the latter is used to estimate the effect of turnout on Electoral College outcomes.
+To address this question, we use the results of our IV model (without state-election controls) to predict for each election how Democratic vote share would have changed in each non-

+Southern county based on changes from the actual, observed level of turnout in the county.
+Note that the effect of a change in turnout in each county depends upon the partisan composition of the county and the party of the incumbent president.
+Weighting each county by its number of voters, we then aggregate all of these predicted changes in vote share to determine the effect of uniform changes in turnout.
+These effects are aggregated at both the national level and at the state level.
+The former reveals the estimated effect of turnout on national vote share (excluding the South), while the latter is used to estimate the effect of turnout on Electoral College outcomes.

 Through this aggregation process, we find that our county-level effects have implications at the national level.
-We simulate the change in national Democratic vote share based on a four percentage point swing in turnout (i.e., ranging turnout from two percentage points below the actual turnout for the election to two percentage points above).
-Note that a four percentage point variation in turnout is not unreasonable, and may be viewed as conservative, given that nationallevel turnout has a much greater range than this over our 14 elections (ranging from 49.1% to 63.3%).
+We simulate the change in national Democratic vote share based on a four-percentage point swing in turnout (i.e., ranging turnout from two percentage points below the actual turnout for the election to two percentage points above).
+Note that a four percentage point variation in turnout is not unreasonable, and may be viewed as conservative, given that national-level turnout has a much greater range than this over our 14 elections (ranging from 49.1% to 63.3%).
 Furthermore, prior research suggests that simple changes to voter registration requirements, for instance, could lead to changes in national-level turnout that exceed four percentage points (e.g., Rosenstone and Wolfinger 1978).
 In his meta-analysis of aggregate-level turnout studies, Geys (2006) finds that a one standard deviation increase in the closeness of an election leads to more than half of a standard deviation increase in turnout.
-Again, our hypothetical variation in turnout appears to be on the conservative side, given that Gey's result implies that moving from one standard deviation below the mean closeness of an election to one standard deviation above mean closeness would lead to more than a four percentage point swing in turnout (which has a standard deviation of 4.9% at the national level during our time span).
-Based on our simulation, we find that a 4% swing in turnout leads to an average change in Democratic vote share at the national level of just less than one percentage point.
+Again, our hypothetical variation in turnout appears to be on the conservative side, given that Gey's result implies that moving from one standard deviation below the mean closeness of an election to one standard deviation above mean closeness would lead to more than a four percentage point swing in turnout (which has a standard deviation of 4.9% at the national-level during our time span).
+Based on our simulation, we find that a four-percent swing in turnout leads to an average change in Democratic vote share at the national level of just under one percentage point.
+39 per election.

-When we aggregate our results to the state level, we find that varying turnout from two points above and below observed values causes an average change of approximately 20 Electoral College votes per election.
 In fact, in the 1948, 1960, and 1976 elections, at least 50 Electoral College votes change.
 These are not trivial effects, especially considering that they exclude the Electoral College votes of Southern states.
-Although election-specific factors other than turnout have the greatest effect on who wins an election (Kaufman, Petrocik, and Shaw 2008, 147), it appears that variation in turnout, at least the sort captured by our IV approach, can exert an effect on vote shares at the county, national, and Electoral College level.
+While election-specific factors other than turnout have the greatest effect on who wins an election (Kaufman, Petrocik, and Shaw 2008, 147), it appears that variation in turnout, at least the sort captured by our IV approach, can exert an effect on vote shares at the county, national, and Electoral College level.